pgr/pgr.github.com/_posts/2012-06-30-vehicle-simulation.md

 Simulation Work &amp; Visualisation
 -----------------------------------

-The bulk of the simulation work centered around quantifying the vehicles performance and handling via the following metrics:
+The bulk of the simulation work centered around quantifying the vehicle's performance and handling via the following metrics:

 * Lateral acceleration (maximum and steady state / "trimmed")
-* Vehicle balance (understeer / oversteer tendancy)
+* Vehicle balance (understeer / oversteer tendency)
 * Vehicle stability and control (agility / sensitivity to inputs)
 * Drive-ability (sensitivity at maximum lateral acceleration states)

 The basic methodology utilised to determine these parameters relied heavily on the generation of yaw moment diagrams (yaw moment method) presented by Milliken and Milliken.
-This method compares the lateral acceleration of a vehicle against it's balance, providing an envelope which dictates both the performance and handling characteristics.
+This method compares the lateral acceleration of a vehicle against its balance, providing an envelope which dictates both the performance and handling characteristics.

 <img style="margin: 2em auto; display:block;" src="https://s3.amazonaws.com/github_image_storage/thesis_post/clean_cut_ymm.png" width="500" height="" alt="" />